All Products

 3. On the Namespace page, click Edit in the Actions column of the default namespace.

-Step 3: Restart applications
+Step 3: Restart the applications to trigger injection

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.